Now that you are familiar with basic positioning and map reading it's time to get into the field for some real navigation hands-on!

 For more practice you can search for and create other trails around your neighborhood in Google Earth and navigate them with your phone.

-Now that you are familiar with navigation in the plains we'll be scaling a small hill nearby the city in the next assignment on Tuesday.
+Now that you are familiar with navigation in the plains we'll be scaling a small hill nearby the city in the next assignment.
 Welcome to Topography - the basics for navigating in the hills !